FalconOscuro/Helldivers-Voice-Stratagem/README.md

 # Usage

+The program can be run with the command `python ./hdvs/main.py` from within the project root directory.
+If run in place it will be unable to find the configuration files.

 Once running the tool will await for the *stratagem key* to be pressed, and so long as it is held, it will listen until a stratagem trigger word is heard.
 Once a trigger is identified the stratagem code is dialled and hopefully you ended up with the correct one.